eurocontrol-asu/open_alaqs/documents/user_guide.md

 - **Calculate Dispersion**: Handles the dispersion calculation module.
 - **Review Logs**: Opens the log file containing useful information about code execution.

-We note that the order of the toolbar buttons generally follows the sequence of steps needed to conduct a study using Open-ALAQS.
+The order of the toolbar buttons generally follows the sequence of steps needed to conduct a study using Open-ALAQS.

 ## AUSTAL
 [(Back to top)](#table-of-contents)